Poikilos/integratoredu/README.md

 ## Known Issues
 ~=low-priority
 ?=needs verification in current git version
+* move "Reload Settings" from title bar to to settings form (which is displayed only in settings mode)
+* a discrepency exists between reload settings and setting file and memory (not sure how--to reproduce, change setting in file, reload settings)
 * remove commented id_user_within_microevent code
 * Download spreadsheet separated by family (with formula in fields where appropriate)
 * SmartTuition bills on the 5th, 20th, and last day of month (must enter the stuff into SmartTuition manually before one of those dates for bill to go on that email)